 ACM Programming Contest

 In the fall of each year, over six thousand student programmer teams compete in regional contests for a chance to advance to the World Finals of the ACM International Collegiate Programming Contest.
 The Pacific Region encompasses the Pacific Northwest US, Alaska, Hawaii, and British Columbia and attracts over eighty teams from over three dozen schools.
 The contest is held simultaneously at six separate sites.
-On November 5, 2011, the University of Oregon was again one of the contest sites, hosted by UO Computer and Information Science and UO Information Services.

 Each team in the contest consists of three students.
 The contest runs for five hours, during which a team attempts to solve as many problems as possible.
 Contest problems are story problems, and the solution is a computer program that must produce output according to the input data and the requirements as stated in the problem.
 This output must be exactly correct and the program must execute quickly.
 Problems are typically "real world" computing tasks and often more difficult to solve than they appear.